 The effectiveness of DCeased: Dead Planet #1 worked even better thanks to Trevor Hairsine’s strong artwork.
 Like Taylor, Hairsine has such a strong understanding of what this version of the DC Universe should look like.
 That understanding made the artwork Hairsine delivered in DCeased: Dead Planet #1 his best work in this franchise to date.

-What made Hairsine’s artwork so good is how he absolutely nailed the emotional impact of different character specific scenes.
+What made Hairsine’s artwork so good is how he absolutely nailed the emotional impact of different character-specific scenes.
 Hairsine got over how Jon Kent still doesn’t feel like others should be calling him Superman.
 He also was able to make you understand the depths of Oliver Queen and Dinah Lance’s relationship and how they can go from serious conversation to witty banter and back again in a natural way.
 This made all the high impact action hit even harder as Hairsine gave greater meaning to the fighting through how he drew each character’s facial reaction.

 The Bad: Nothing.

 Overall: Tom Taylor and Trevor Hairsine wasted no time in hitting a home run to kick things off with DCeased: Dead Planet #1.
 Taylor and Hairsine got you right into the next stage of the DCeased Universe’s story as the impact of the original event continues to be felt.
-The way that the events of the previous series was used to made DCeased: Dead Planet come across as an even bigger event.
+The way that the events of the previous series were used to made DCeased: Dead Planet come across as an even bigger event.
 That speaks to Taylor and Hairsine’s immense talents.
 With how things started off here DCeased: Dead Planet is a must-read for all DC Comics’ fans.

 To comment on this article and other Comic Book Revolution content visit our Facebook page, Twitter feed and Instagram.
 You can catch up with all of Kevin’s thoughts about comics, anime, TV shows, movies and more over on Twitter.
 You can also watch the fun and silly videos Kevin is making over on his TikTok.